rkapl123/DBAddin/docs/DBFuncs.md

 <pre lang="vb">DBString(ParameterList)</pre>

 This builds a Database compliant string (quoted using single quotes) from the open ended parameter list given in the argument.
-This can also be used to easily build wildcards into the String, like
+This can also be used to easily build wild-cards into the String, like

 <pre lang="vb">DBString("_",E1,"%")</pre>